valdese-net/vlp/src/pages/donate.md

 </div>

 Help us with our mission to support parks, recreation and programs in Valdese.
-You can choose the target for your donation, including focus on the [Suspension Bridge][link-fvrbridgedonate] or donating to our General Fund.

 Friends of the Valdese Rec, Inc is a 501c3.